Registered energy service providers

 If you use assistive technology (such as a screen reader) and need a version of this document in a more accessible format, please email email@example.com.
 Please tell us what format you need.
 It will help us if you say what assistive technology you use.

-Today the government has made publicly available a list of registered energy service providers, in accordance with Article 18 of the 2012 EU Energy Efficiency Directive.
+The government has made publicly available a list of registered energy service providers, in accordance with Article 18 of the 2012 EU Energy Efficiency Directive.
+The government has also made available a model Energy Performance Contract, which includes guidance notes and a guide to best practices for the public sector.

 The list is not exhaustive and will continue to grow as the UK energy services market grows.
 The government would like to invite registration bodies to submit details of their accredited members by emailing: firstname.lastname@example.org.